troglobit/inadyn/README.md

 configuration tab.

-Sometimes the default `checkip-server` for a DDNS provider can be very slow to respond, to this end Inadyn now supports overriding this server with a custom one, like for custom DDNS provider, or even a custom command.
+Sometimes the default `checkip-server` for a DDNS provider can be very slow to respond, to this end In-a-dyn now support overriding it with a custom one, or a custom command.
+The easiest way to change it is to set `checkip-server = default`, triggering In-a-dyn to use `api.ipify.org`, which it also use for custom DDNS providers.
 See the man pages, or the below section, for more information.

 Some providers require using a specific browser to send updates, this can be worked around using the `user-agent = STRING` setting, as shown